Coconut Tree Divemaster Internship Program

-As we start into Summer 2018 we introduce to the staff an additional 6 divemaster interns ready to embrace their 6 week long journey into becoming a Padi pro.
+Each divemaster that signs up with us gets ready to embrace their 6 week journey into becoming a Padi pro.
 They will soon be tested with academic studies, practical applications, skill circuits, dive briefings and leads, night dives, compressor maintenance and tank filling and of course meeting and greeting customers as they come into the busiest shop that west end has to offer.

-Added 7 new divemaster interns on Febuary 14th, 2017 to our team leaving us with 15 current interns.
 Here at Coconut Tree we specialize in the pro side of teaching and have a 6 week program designed just for pro candidates.
-If your checking on where to do your training and you come across shops that explain to you they only carry a small amount of divemasters its because they do not have a program designed for you.
+If you’re checking on where to do your training and you come across shops that explain to you they only carry a small amount of divemasters it’s because they do not have a program designed for you.
 Our course is challenging and fun at the same time leaving you with plenty of experience to start your IDC with us.

-Coconut Tree Divers divemaster interns practicing their equipment exchange on the deck.
+Divemaster interns practicing their equipment exchange on the deck:

 THE FIRST WEEK AS A DMT (DIVEMASTER INTERN)

 Over the next couple of days you will be shown how all the routines work.
 How to help a customer, what to check in the mornings, how to fill the tanks, how to use the compressors, load and unload the boat and of course the dive schedule.
 It only takes you a few days to get into it and to change your feeling from “I have no idea what I am doing” and “I am just in the way” to “I am actually being useful right now.”
 I have now been here for one and a half weeks and already I am doing the routines like everybody else.
 Of course, there are still plenty of things I still have to learn – such as tying the knots for the boat, but that will hopefully also be pretty easy in a couple of weeks.